kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 #### Upgrade

-On upgrade of the VPA to 1.6.0 (tentative release version), nothing will change, VPAs will continue to work as before.
+Upgrading to VPA 1.7.0 (tentative release version) does not change behavior by default.
+Existing VPAs continue to work as before.

-Users can use the new `NativeSidecar` by enabling the alpha Feature Gate (which defaults to disabled) by passing `--feature-gates=NativeSidecar=true` to the VPA components.
+To use native sidecar support, enable the (alpha) `NativeSidecar` feature gate (disabled by default) by passing `--feature-gates=NativeSidecar=true` to all VPA components.
+When enabled, the Recommender will generate recommendations for native sidecars, and the Updater and Admission Controller will apply them.

 #### Downgrade

-On downgrade of VPA from 1.6.0 (tentative release version), nothing will change.
+If the `NativeSidecar` feature gate was never enabled, downgrading from VPA 1.7.0 (tentative release version) has no behavioral impact.

+If `NativeSidecar` was enabled before the downgrade:

-VPAs will continue to work as previously.
-Checkpoints may contain sidecar resource information until updated, but updater and admission will not modify sidecar resources.
+- Existing VPA behavior remains the same as in versions without native sidecar support; the Updater and Admission Controller will not modify native sidecar resources.
+- Checkpoints may still contain native sidecar data until they are refreshed.
+- Pods that already had native sidecar resources applied will keep running with those last applied values.
+Manual intervention may be needed to revert native sidecar resources if you want to return to pre-feature-gate behavior.

 ## Implementation History